Back to news

 TL;DR

-TL;DR: GPT-5.5 launched 23 April 2026 with 58.6% SWE-bench Pro, 88.4% MMLU, and a 400K context.
-The internal codename 'Spud' hinted at a model that was small but surprisingly capable.
+TL;DR: GPT-5.5 launched 23 April 2026 at 58.6% SWE-bench Pro and 88.4% MMLU with a 400K context.
+The 'Spud' codename fit: small, but it punches up.

 Key takeaways

-• GPT-5.5 review: OpenAI's 'Spud' codename explained: **Release date:** 23 April 2026 | **Status:** Active | **Licence:** Closed OpenAI shipped GPT-5.5 on [23 April 2026](https://en.wikipedia.org/wiki/GPT-5.5) under an internal codename that says more than the marketing did: "Spud."
+• GPT-5.5 review: OpenAI's 'Spud' codename explained: GPT-5.5 review: OpenAI's 'Spud' codename explained **Release date:** 23 April 2026 | **Status:** Active | **Licence:** Closed OpenAI shipped GPT-5.5 on 23 April 2026 under an internal codename that says more than the marketing did: "Spud."
 A potato.

-• Benchmarks at a glance: SWE-bench Pro: 58.6%: Solid mid-tier MMLU: 88.4%: Competitive with Sonnet 4.6 Context window: 400K tokens: Half of 1M models Price (input): $5.00 / 1M tokens: Premium tier Price (output): $30.00 / 1M tokens: Highest output price in tier The number worth staring at is output pricing.
+• Benchmarks at a glance: Benchmarks at a glance SWE-bench Pro 58.6% Solid mid-tier MMLU 88.4% Competitive with Sonnet 4.6 Context window 400K tokens Half of 1M models Price (input) $5.00 / 1M tokens Premium tier Price (output) $30.00 / 1M tokens Highest output price in tier The number worth staring at is output pricing.

-• Verdict: Strip away the shaky benchmark and context claims and you are left with a steady, capable model carrying one genuine liability: output price.
+• Verdict: Verdict Strip away the shaky benchmark and context claims and you are left with a steady, capable model carrying one genuine liability: output price.

 GPT-5.5 review: OpenAI's 'Spud' codename explained